Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 It was decided that Napster had to be made an example.
 After a lengthy court case, a judge ruled Napster liable for all of its users' copyright infringement, despite the fact that Napster's servers didn't host any copyrighted content.
 This legal doctrine, known as [*vicarious infringement*](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.#Vicarious_infringement), was the death knell of Napster and of any file sharing-based business model.
 Napster was driven to bankruptcy and forced to clamp down on all illegal file sharing.
 But Napster's surrender was only the beginning of this war.

-You see, to the digital revolutionaries, the lesson of Napster was obvious.
+To the digital revolutionaries, the lesson of Napster was obvious.
 Despite all downloads being peer-to-peer, Napster operated a central server (primarily used for search indexing and peer discovery).
 This was its downfall.
 If the file sharing revolution were to continue, it would have to decentralize and become resilient to legal injunctions.

 A traditional war had to evolve into guerrilla warfare.